 Each applicant must complete 9 prerequisite courses.
-Online courses and virtual labs are acceptable.
+Online courses and virtual labs from regionally accredited institutions are acceptable.

-- Biochemistry (3 credit hours minimum, lecture only; completed in 2014 or later at a regionally accredited institution; combination courses of organic/biochemistry or similar will not fulfill this prerequisite)
+• (3 credit hours minimum, lecture only; completed in 2015 or later at a regionally accredited institution; combination courses of organic/biochemistry or similar will not fulfill this prerequisite)

-- General Psychology (3 credit hours minimum; AP credit accepted; no time limit; completed at a regionally accredited institution)
+(3 credit hours minimum; AP credit accepted; no time limit; completed at a regionally accredited institution) ❖ Statistics

-- Statistics (3 credit hours minimum; completed in 2014 or later at a regionally accredited institution)
+(3 credit hours minimum; completed in 2015 or later at a regionally accredited institution) ❖ Medical Terminology

-- Medical Terminology (No minimum credit hours; can be credit hour course completed at a regionally accredited institution or continuing education course; documentation of successful completion, if not reflected on college or university transcript, must be submitted directly to the PA program; completed in 2014 or later)
+(No minimum credit hours; can be credit hour course completed at a regionally accredited institution or continuing education course; documentation of successful completion, if not reflected on college or university transcript, must be submitted directly to the PA program; completed in 2015 or later)

 The admissions officer receives each applicant’s documents after CASPA completes the verification process.
-The admissions officer reviews each application to determine whether an applicant is eligible for admission consideration.
+The admissions officer or assigned staff reviews each application to determine whether an applicant is eligible for admission consideration.
 Applications are reviewed in chronological order of the submission to CASPA.
-Following this initial review, each applicant receives an email from the admissions officer detailing the status of the application.
-The admissions officer may schedule an interview with the applicant.
-Admission interviews are held from September through February and are conducted with a maximum of six applicants per session.
+Following this initial review, each applicant receives an email from the admissions officer or assigned staff detailing the status of the application.
+The admissions officer or assigned staff may schedule an interview with the applicant.
+Admission interviews are held from September through February and are conducted with a maximum of six to eight applicants per session.
 Applicants spend 3-4 hours on campus in a series of group and individual activities.
-Following the interview session, the admissions offer will contact each applicant by email within three weeks concerning the applicant’s status with the program.
-Admission prior to January 15, 2019, with pending requirements will be considered “provisional” until the requirements are fulfilled on or before the deadline.
+Following the interview session, the admissions offer or designated staff will contact each applicant by email within three weeks concerning the applicant’s status with the program.
+Admission with pending requirements will be considered “provisional” until the requirements are fulfilled on or before the stated deadlines.

 The technical standards for admission set forth by the PA program establish essential qualities that are considered necessary for students admitted to the program to achieve the knowledge, skills, and levels of competency stipulated for graduation by the faculty and expected of the professional program by its accrediting agency, ARC-PA.
 All students admitted to this program are expected to demonstrate the attributes and meet the expectations listed.
 These technical standards are not only required for admission but must be maintained throughout a student’s progress in the PA program.
 Applicants who accept an offer of admission must sign a document acknowledging their possession of these attributes and return the document to the PA program with the tuition deposit.